Quantum Holonomy Fields: Quantum and Categorical Holonomy Fields

-In the next section, we expose how to construct a family $(\phi_{c}),~c\in\lmss{lassos}$ that is braid invariant, infinitely divisible, gauge invariant and invariant by area preserving homomorphisms starting from a L\'evy process on a Zhang algebra $H$.
+In the next section, we expose how to obtain a family $\{\tau_{c}: H\to k,~c\in{\sf Lass}_0(\mathbb{R}^2)\}$ that is braid-invariant, infinitely divisible, gauge-invariant and invariant by area-preserving homomorphisms starting from a quantum L\'evy process on a $H$-algebra $H$.